 You should sail between 180nm to 220nm.
 If you are looking for a shorter mile building weekend sailing to France and back have a look here.

 We use a variety of boats for these sailing trips.

-This is a cruise, not a course, but you will gain fantastic experience and cover a lot of miles.
+These trips are more of a cruise, not a course, but you will gain fantastic experience and cover a lot of miles.
 This area provides challenging navigation, with its famously powerful tides.
-It is best if you discuss your requirements with the office at the time of booking..

 Each trip would obviously be weather dependent.
-If conditions prevented a trip across the Channel then Poole, Weymouth and the West Country could be an option and in the unlikely situation where the conditions don’t allow us to leave the Solent we would look to ensure you get plenty of sailing in the testing conditions that prevent the passage but in safer more sheltered local waters.
-Unfortunately we are not able to offer a refund or transfer to a later date if the itinerary changes due to the weather conditions.
+If conditions prevented a trip across the Channel then Poole, Weymouth and the West Country could be an option and in the unlikely situation where the conditions don’t allow us to leave the Solent or West country we would look to ensure you get plenty of sailing in the testing conditions that prevent the passage but in safer more sheltered local waters.
+This also applies to overseas Covid restrictions not allowing us to enter France or the Channel Islands without quarantining on return.
+Unfortunately we are not able to offer a refund or transfer to a later date if the itinerary changes due to the weather conditions or Covid restrictions.